alex-voodoo/audax-tracker/README.md

 - `since` (optional) specifies the oldest timestamp for the events to return.
 If it is not provided, the server will return all events since the start moment of the event.

 Returned data:
-- `next_since` is value that the client SHOULD supply as the `since` parameter next time it calls this method.
+- `next_since` is a value that the client SHOULD supply as the `since` parameter next time it calls this method.
 The client SHOULD NOT parse or modify this value.
+If the client complied with the above and provided exactly the same unmodified value at the next call to this method, the server MUST NOT repeat any tracking events returned earlier.
 - `updates` is a list of dictionaries where each dictionary describes the check-in event with the following fields:
   - `checkin_time` is date and time (in ISO format) when a participant checked in at a control, or None if they quit from the ride there (got DNF status).
   - `frame_plate_number` identifies the participant